MusicDin/kubitect/docs/user-guide/before-you-begin.md

 <div markdown="1" class="text-justify">

-The user guide is divided into three subsections: *Configuration*, *Cluster Management*, and *Reference*.
+The user guide is divided into three subsections: *Cluster Management*, *Configuration* and *Reference*.
+The Cluster Management subsection introduces the operations that can be performed over the cluster.
 The Configuration subsection contains explanations of the configurable Kubitect properties.
-The Cluster Management subsection introduces the operations that can be performed over the cluster.
 Finally, the Reference subsection contains a configuration and CLI reference.

 The following **symbol conventions** are used throughout the user guide: